-Garrya elliptica Douglas ex Lindl. is an evergreen shrub that can grow as tall as 13ft or 4m.
+Garrya elliptica Douglas ex Lindl. grows as tall as 13ft or 4m.
 It flowers from November to February.
 The flowers are of only one sex on each tree.
-The flowers which resemble silk tassels are greenish-gray in color and can be as long as 35cm or 14in.
+The flowers resemble silk tassels.
+They are greenish-gray in color.
+They can be as long as 35cm or 14in.

 Plant Garrya elliptica Douglas ex Lindl. in any soil as long as it is well-drained.
 Grow in the sun, partial shade, or full shade.
 Garrya elliptica Douglas ex Lindl. tolerates drought.
 It also tolerates maritime exposure as well as pollution.
 It does not require much pruning.
 Trim to shape it.
 Propagate by cuttings in summer.
 It is generally disease-free and pest-free.
 It is rabbit-resistant and deer-resistant.

 Garrya elliptica Douglas ex Lindl. leaves are used in traditional medicine as a quinine substitute as it induces menstruation.